PM 03-01-01-b: Documentation of Citizenship for Medical

 Acceptable Documents

-A person's citizenship only needs to be established one time.
+An individual's citizenship only needs to be established one time.
 For reapplications, however, the documents used to establish citizenship and identity must be in the case record.
-If necessary, obtain a copy of the documents from the case record used in a previous case and file them in the case record used for the new case.
+If necessary, obtain a copy of the documents from the Revised Text.previous case record and file them in the case record used for the new case.

-Do not accept photocopies from the client.
-Document that the certified copy or original was viewed and copied for the file.
 Some documents contain a statement "DO NOT COPY."
 Staff are permitted to copy and file these documents in the case record for the official purpose of establishing eligibility for medical programs.
-View the original or official certified copy, photocopy the document, and indicate in writing, in the case write-up or on the document, that the original or certified copy was viewed and photocopied.

 Acceptable documents to establish U.S. citizenship are listed in WAG 03-01-01-b in order of reliability or preference.
 Request documents from the highest level available to the applicant or recipient.
 Primary Evidence documents establish both citizenship and identity.
 Secondary, third-level, and fourth-level documents establish citizenship only, and must be accompanied by identity verification; see PM 03-01-01-c.